Who doesn’t love the freedom and joy that running brings to their life?

 Further research, especially into strength training, is crucial for enhancing injury prevention strategies.
 Although this analysis didn’t focus exclusively on runners, the results still hold significance due to their significant findings on overuse injuries.

-Overall, most injury prevention measures, except for stretching, consistently yielded favorable results in reducing both acute and overuse injuries.
+Overall, most injury prevention measures, except for stretching, consistently yielded favorable results in lowering the risk of both acute and overuse injuries.

-The Effect Strength Training Has on our bodies
+The Effect Of Strength Training On Our bodies

 Some humans can run 200 km without getting injured; others can’t run 5 km without a nagging pain grinding them to a halt.